REVISED POEA RULES AND REGULATIONS

 relatives within the fourth civil degree of consanguinity or affinity.

-agency shall file a written application with the Administration, together with
+operate a recruitment agency shall file a written application with the

 Name Certificate issued by the Department of Trade and Industry (DTI) in the case of a